-A conversation during the first UK Lockdown about boredom and mourning change with Sean Hall, Lecturer at Goldsmiths London.
+A conversation during the first UK Lockdown about boredom and mourning change with Sean Hall, Lecturer, Goldsmiths

 New York Arts Magazine.
 The St. Ives New School.
 July/ August 2005, vol10, no 7 & 8.
 Written by Max Andrews who was at that time Curatorial Assistant to Director, Tate and Curatorial Fellow Walker Art Centre Minneapolis.